The Selectric

 By Gene Aronowitz

-My first word-processer was an IBM Magnetic Card Selectric Typewriter.
+My first word processor was an IBM Magnetic Card Selectric Typewriter.
 It had a slot to insert a magnetic foil, the same size as an 80-column punched card, for recording and editing typed documents.
-These typewriters were the first, or among the first, word-processing machines.
+These typewriters were among the first, if not the first, word-processing machines.
 I loved it.
 I can’t remember a time during my adult life when I didn’t send a year-end greeting and update to friends and family.
 That year I did it with my new typewriter.
 I composed the update and inserted a personal line or two at the beginning before printing each of them.
 I do this all the time now, but back then, it was innovative.
 There were no personal computers on the market until five years later.
 When I printed out the first one, it was too perfect, and I didn’t want those who received my updates to think I didn’t respect them enough to actually type their letter.
 So, I edited the document, inserting a sentence in the middle that I crossed out, making it seem imperfect.
 I know that’s deceptive and shameful, but I frequently go to great lengths to have people think well of me.